Explore Copenhagen

 Address: Vesterbrogade 3 Copenhagen

-Address: The Copenhagen City Museum, Vesterbrogade 59.
+Address: The Museum of Copenhagen, Vesterbrogade 59.
 The National Museum, Ny Vestergade 10.
 Open Air Museum, Kongevejen 100 Copenhagen

-Admission: Copenhagen City Museum: kr 20 (adults), children under 18 free; Fridays free for all.
+Admission: Copenhagen City Museum: DKK 20 (adults), children under 18 free; Fridays free for all.
 National Museum: Free.
-Open Air Museum: kr 25 Copenhagen City Museum: Daily (except Tuesdays) 10am to 4pm, until 9pm on Wednesdays.
+Open Air Museum: Free.
+Copenhagen City Museum: 10am to 5pm daily.
 National Museum: Tuesday to Sunday 10am to 5pm.
-Open Air Museum: Tuesday to Sunday 10am to 5pm (3 April and 30 September).
-Rest of the year Tuesday to Sunday 10am to 4pm (until 9pm on Thursdays throughout July)
+Open Air Museum: Tuesday to Sunday 10am to 4pm (May to October).

 Nyhavn Canal